Korchy/arcomage-hd/README.md

 This is fork of the "Arcomage HD" by Tom Chen with my alternative card images.

-I don't try to exactly redraw the original maps.
+I don't try to exactly redraw the original cards.
 The main thing is that they correspond to the meaning and look nice.
+But I try to be cannonical.

-Although my fork does not fully correspond to the canon, I think the new version of the maps looks much more interesting.
+Although my fork does not fully correspond to the canon, I think the new version of the cards looks much more interesting.

 The card images replacing is in progress, although not all the cards have been replaced yet.